coreboot/seabios/docs/Memory_Model.md

 * GET_FARVAR / SET_FARVAR : Assigns the extra segment (%es) to the
   given segment id and then performs the given memory access via %es.

-* GET_FLATVAR / SET_FLATVAR : These macros take a 32bit pointer,
+* GET_FLATPTR / SET_FLATPTR : These macros take a 32bit pointer,
   construct a segment/offset pair valid in real mode, and then perform the given access.
 These macros must not be used in 16bit protected mode or 32bit segmented mode.